akhatami/sop-in-qa-replication-package/README.md

 - ``M2_PATH``: arbitrary path for Maven local repository that keeps projects' dependencies (library jars, plugin jars, etc.).
 - ``GRADLE_HOME_PATH``: arbitrary path for Gradle to store global configuration properties and initialization scripts as well as caches and log files.
 ## 1. Additional data for selected projects
 This step provides the additional data for the set of selected projects.
-The information includes: projects' ASATs usage, their build systems (Gradle or Maven), and if they are an Android project.
+The information includes projects' ASATs usage, their build systems (Gradle or Maven), and if they are Android projects.

-This step uses ``Dockerfile-additional-data`` docker file to run ``get_API_projects_data.py`` which uses ``selected_projects.csv`` file.
-Before building the docker image make sure ``data/selected_projects.csv`` file exists in the replication package.
+This step uses the ``Dockerfile-additional-data`` docker file to run the ``get_API_projects_data.py`` which uses the ``selected_projects.csv`` file.
+Before building the docker image make sure the ``data/selected_projects.csv`` file exists in the replication package.
 Also, add enough GitHub access tokens inside ``get_API_projects_data.py`` to avoid reaching the API limit.

 First, run the following command to build the docker image:
 ```